XueXinping18/ids_706/README.md

 ![Fail to load image](./5.png)

+Reasoning: Used a LEFT JOIN to include customers with or without orders.
+Interpretation: Every customer appears; multiple order IDs confirm one-to-many mapping.

 Notes / Pitfalls.

-The emulation is flipping sides, not a generic "LEFT JOIN the other way" on the same tables.
+* The emulation is flipping sides, not a generic "LEFT JOIN the other way" on the same tables.

-If you instead orders LEFT JOIN customers, you’d include all orders, not all customers.
+* If you instead orders LEFT JOIN customers, you’d include all orders, not all customers.

 ---